haileycarlson/stedi-human-balance-analytics-project/README.md

 - Mobile app collects user data and interfaces with device sensors.

 ### Data Collection:
--Step Trainer records object detection distances through motion sensors.
+- Step Trainer records object detection distances through motion sensors.
--Mobile app uses the mobile phone accelerometer to detect motion in the X, Y, and Z directions.
+- Mobile app uses the mobile phone accelerometer to detect motion in the X, Y, and Z directions.

 ### User Participation:
--Millions of early adopters expressing intrest in purchasing and using the STEDI Step accelerometer data for research.
+- Millions of early adopters expressing intrest in purchasing and using the STEDI Step accelerometer data for research.

 ## Project Goals
 1. **Data Extraction:** Retrieve data from the sensors of the STEDI Step Trainer and the accompanying mobile app.